ankitjosh78/data-structures/Data Types.md

 These are all built-in data types.
 Other examples include __float__, __bool__, __char__ .
 The operations and values for these data types are predefined in the language.

+A brief overview of these common builtin data types:

+1)float - used to store floating point numbers, can be negative as well as positive.
+2)char - used to store a single character.
+3)bool- used to store a logical result such as true(1) or false(0).

 Now, to use a data type that is not defined in the language itself, it is the programmer's responsibility to define it and set the operations and the domain of values of it.